shahbaz275817/DataScience-and-MachineLearning/README.md

 9. Dimensionality Reduction examples: PCA / LDA / Kernel PCA
 10. Deep Learning: Handwriting recognition(Image classification) on  MNIST dataset using Keras
 11. Artificial Neural Network to predict the behaviour of bank's customers
+12. Convolutional Neural Network to predict different fashion items.
+(99% accuracy on MNIST digits dataset with this same model)